 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before taking tiagabine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include uncontrolled seizures (status epilepticus), slow/shallow breathing.
+Symptoms of overdose may include: severe drowsiness, uncontrolled seizure, slow/shallow breathing, loss of consciousness.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip themissed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.
 If you miss taking this medication for several days, contact your doctor for instructions.

 With WebMD's Medicine Cabinet, you can check interactions with drugs.Go to medicine cabinet